jameschen56/who-5-questionnaire/README.md

 2. Install dependencies from the root directory.
 -- `npm install`

-3. Create a MySQL user `root`, password `root`, database `WHO5DataBase`, and create the corresponding tables in below database schema.
+3. Create a MySQL user `root`, password `root`, database `WHO5DataBase`, and the corresponding tables in below database schema.

 4. Start the serveices in the backend directory.
 --`npm run devStart`

 5. Start the services in the frontend directory, which should open the project in your default browser.
-If not, navigate to http://localhost:3000.
+If not, navigate to http://localhost:3001.
 --`npm start`